Whoaa512/starred/README.md

 - [zesterer/chumsky](https://github.com/zesterer/chumsky) - A parser library for humans with powerful error recovery.
 - [Qovery/Replibyte](https://github.com/Qovery/Replibyte) - Seed your development database with real data ⚡️
 - [prql/prql](https://github.com/prql/prql) - PRQL is a modern language for transforming data — a simple, powerful, pipelined SQL replacement
-- [x2bool/xlite](https://github.com/x2bool/xlite) - SQLite extension to query Excel (.xlsx, .xls, .ods) files as virtual tables
+- [x2bool/xlite](https://github.com/x2bool/xlite) - SQLite extension for querying Excel (.xlsx, .xls, .ods) files as virtual tables
 - [boa-dev/boa](https://github.com/boa-dev/boa) - Boa is an embeddable and experimental Javascript engine written in Rust.
 Currently, it has support for some of the language.
 - [moonrepo/moon](https://github.com/moonrepo/moon) - A build system for the JavaScript ecosystem, written in Rust.
 - [metalbear-co/mirrord](https://github.com/metalbear-co/mirrord) - By mirroring traffic to and from your machine, mirrord surrounds your local service with a mirror image of its cloud environment.